mtmanning93/Reach_reports/README.md

 ### JavaScript

-During the build very little javascript was necessary, this was mostly due to the use of `Bootstrap 5.2` which includes a large amount of built in javascript functionality such as tool tips, navbars and modals.
+During the build very little javascript was necessary, this was mostly due to the use of `Bootstrap 5.2` which includes a large amount of built-in javascript functionality such as tooltips, navbars, and modals.

 In order to include Bootstraps JavScript functionality include this script tag: